ShujaShah/micro-services-blog/README.md

 5. To exit the process use ctrl + x

 Note: To create multiple objects in a single yaml file we write ---

+###To Directly Bypass the Security warning on chrome:
+type in the keyboard: thisisunsafe